jbbjr/CAPi/README.md

 $A = T - (\hat{M} - \hat{O})$

 Where $A$ is Adjusted Pace, and $T$ is the True Pace recorded from our activity.
 The idea is that instead of just subtracting True and Optimal and getting some weird results due to model error, we can confine the error to the difference between our predictions and say that the margin represents the true relationship of $T$ - $O$ with a 2 second error on average.

+## Use Case on Run
+To ensure that it works, I used CAPi on my most recent run to see how the results shape out.
+It was a quality session with lots of 200 repeats.
+Here is a sample output from the first few laps.

 **Example Output**
 <table>